rwarbelow/kwk-level-1-week-1-lectures/004_ruby_2_recap_and_methods.md

 two_step
 ```

-How would we tell the two_step to just keep on going, to never stop, just keep on repeating? _Do the dance, it never stops_
+How would we tell the two_step to just keep on going, to never stop, just keep on repeating? _Do the dance, it never stops_ (We're leading toward loops).

 Then also, let's think about this example. **Students should follow along**